Marketing ideas for any small business on a budget.

 How to market your small business in person?
 Express yourself in a way that is simple, honest and uses words the average person can understand.
 Introduce yourself whenever you have an opportunity, make conversation and get comfortable saying your pitch.

-Remember, the more you do this, the easier it gets, and always have business cards handy.
+Remember, the more you share your elevator pitch, the easier it gets, and always have your business cards handy.

 Idea #2 – Utilize major Social Media Sites